 The Community Foundation for the Greater Capital Region grants funds from nearly 400 different charitable funds and many different channels.
-In 2017, the Community Foundation distributed more than $5 million in grants to more than 1,400 nonprofit organizations and programs, and in scholarship awards to local students.
+In 2018, the Community Foundation distributed more than $14 million in grants to nearly 1,300 nonprofit organizations and programs, and in scholarship awards to local students.

 The Community Foundation manages several funds that award grants through a competitive process.
 These funds are described in our 2019 Grant Guidelines.
 This document includes detailed descriptions of eligibility requirements and application guidelines and deadlines for competitive grants.